C0m3b4ck/Bookworm/README.md

 ## Roadmap / Future Enhancements
 - more efficient language support (not hardcoded)
-- program update system
+- program update system based on Github API (currently untested)
-- QoL fixes
+- QoL fixes (will add more as I use the program more)
 ---

 If you have questions, feature requests or want to contribute, reach out to **C0m3b4ck.**